crudbooster/superframework/README.md

 | 3. | Codeigniter 3 | 1493 ms | 133 |
 | 4. | Laravel 6.1 | No Comment | No Comment |

+The result may different depends on your server specification, and Web Server optimization.
+In other side, your PHP Framework has been super fast, but your web server's limiting it.

 ## Installation

 Requirements